Support

 Scene settings

-Copy/paste scene JSON from the app to save lighting, camera, effects, tone curve, Look Filter selection, and panel toggles.
+Copy Scene Settings / Paste Scene Settings — clipboard JSON for lighting, camera, effects, tone curve, Look Filters, and panel toggles.
+Settings only; no embedded mesh.
 Paste on the landing page or via the in-app loader.
-Settings are local to your browser — they are not uploaded to Orby servers.

 Glossary